wiris/html-integrations/README.md

 html-integrations$ npx lerna bootstrap
 ```

+### Batch actions

-### Compiling
+#### Compiling packages individually

-To try out a package, it can be compiled as such:
+To try out a single package, it can be compiled individually as such:

 ```sh
 html-integrations/packages/mathtype-[editor]$ npm run compile -- [tech] [--dev]